SamarthSharma11/E-Commerce-Web-Application/README.md

-# 🛒 ApexStore — E-Commerce Platform
+# 🛒 GoalKart — E-Commerce Platform

 A full-stack e-commerce web application built with modern technologies, featuring a complete shopping experience with product management, cart functionality, secure payments via Razorpay, and an admin dashboard.